 Dynamic combat, with some impressive, very realistic moves, alongside animations of surprinsing fluidity.

-Impressive visuals and work done graphics-wise, with great visually stunning areas with breathtaking scenarios.
+Impressive visuals and work done graphics-wise, with many great, visually stunning areas with breathtaking scenarios.

 Original take on an already successful genre that looks very promising and definitely has a lot of potential.

-Great attempt at recreating the difficulty setting of the Fromsoft titles, making great use of harsh environment and enemies.
+Great attempt at recreating the difficulty from the games it looked up to, making great use of harsh environment and enemies.

 More intimidating than difficult.
-Bosses and enemies are all very basic, with easy to read/easy to answer attacks.
+Bosses and enemies are all very basic, with easy to read/answer attacks.

-Some bosses and enemies feel totally out of place, and all probably due to lack of direction at their initial concept stages.
+A few bosses and enemies sometimes feel out of place, and all probably due to lack of direction at their initial concept stages.

 Lack of a good foundation, missing all the great aspects of world building that keep players hooked and engaged with the game.